saanrhyne/foodfinder/README.md

 Those in new places, or looking to find  new food spots.
 People with dietary restrictions or picky friends.
 The list goes on and on - anyone can use FoodFinder, as its simple, fast, and free!

 ### Why is FoodFinder Better?
 Google, ChatGPT, Tripadvisor, and other alternatives just can't compete.
 FoodFinder is easier to use, free, has no sign up, and doesn't collect your data.
 It gives you exactly what you're looking for, and nothing more.
 No ads, no sponsored content, no trackers.
-FoodFinder rapidly pairs you with resturants that match your tastes, all from your browser.
+FoodFinder rapidly pairs you with restaurants that match your tastes, all from your browser.

 ### Marketing Plan
 Of course, we would like to create a social media presence and post videos highlighting the benefits of our app in a relatable way.
 However, we want to do much more than that.